wongjiahau/OS-Assignment-2017/part-c-real-time-os/Real-time-system.md

 ### Consequences if fail to complete before deadline
 1. Passengers will be not be able to get out of the coaches at the designated platform.
 2. No one will be able to get into the MRT train at the designated platform.
+3. The schedule of train arrival will be disrupted.